 Review your Chrome extensions.
 Visit chrome://extensions on a new tab and check all the installed extensions.

-If you have Tampermonkey extension installed, uninstall this, restart Chrome and try again.
+If you have the Tampermonkey extension installed, uninstall this, restart Chrome and try again.
 If you find any other extensions that you no longer use, uninstall them as well.

 I will update this article when more workarounds or a permanent fix becomes available.